The importance of building resilience

 A lower rate of mortality and increased physical health.

 The phrase ‘emotional resilience’ may be one which you have heard before.
 It is really quite a simple term which refers to how able we are to manage the emotional impact of stresses, difficulties and trauma in our lives.
 However, there are different sorts of resilience which we develop and need throughout different points in our lives.
-I have listed some of these below.

-This is the natural resilience with which we are born.
+Inherent resilience - this is the natural resilience with which we are born.
 This natural resilience protects us, and informs how we discover and explore the world; learn to play, learn and also to take risks.
 This sort of natural resilience occurs a great deal within children under the age of about seven, (provided their development was not disrupted and they did not experience any sort of trauma).

-This type of resilience is built up over time, and we learn to activate it through difficult experiences from our past.
+Learnt resilience - this type of resilience is built up over time, and we learn to activate it through difficult experiences from our past.
 We learn to know when to draw on it, and to use it during stressful times.
 It is through this resilience, which we learn, grow and develop our mechanisms for managing, and find ways to draw on strength we did not know we had in times when we need it the most.

 How can we develop more resilience?